Optimal rounding under integer constraints: Optimal rounding under integer constraints

+which can grow exponentially with \(N\) when \(M\) grows proportionally with \(N\).
+So, at first sight, Problems \ref{problem:1} and \ref{problem:2} appear to be integer optimization problems with exponential complexity.

-Our contribution is to study the structure of these problems and show that they can be solved using an algorithm with polynomial complexity in $N$.
+Our contribution is to study the structure of these problems and show how some of them can be solved using an algorithm with polynomial -in fact {\it linear}- complexity in $N$.
+We propose such a solution for Problem~\ref{problem:1} and the common-loss separable subclass of Problem~\ref{problem:2}, described in Proposition~\ref{prop:2}.

 We first show in Section \ref{sec:main} that, notwithstanding the constraint, the solution necessarily consists in rounding each component either up or down (Proposition \ref{prop.reduction}).
 We can thus reformulate the problem as an optimization problem on $\{0,1\}^N$.
-Next, we propose in Section \ref{sec:algo} an algorithm which solves the problem with complexity $N\log N$.
+Next, in Section~\ref{sec:algo} we first describe a sorting-based implementation with \(O(N\log N)\) complexity and then give a deterministic linear-time implementation with \(O(N)\) worst-case complexity.